 You can then share specific examples of the sorts of things the company will keep an eye out for—and reassure them that those are the only things that the organization will monitor.

 This should be done personally, when possible, and reinforced periodically so that everyone stays reminded of the fact they operate inside of a community that cares for them and looks out for their interests in a thoughtful, balanced way.

 We’ve been doing this in the email world for years, so there are a LOT of resources out there to help you write and communicate a monitoring policy for collaboration.
-The Society for Human Resource Management (SHRM) is a great resource for composing company communications—a sample employee monitoring policy is a great place to start.
+The Society for Human Resource Management (SHRM) is a great resource for composing company communications—a sample employee listening policy is a great place to start.